noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

 - The details and functionalities of the private context in Aztec.nr
 - Difference between the private and public contexts and their unified APIs
 - Components of the private context, such as inputs, block header, and contract deployment data
-- Elements like return values, read requests, new commitments, and nullifiers in transaction processing
+- Elements like return values, read requests, new note hashes, and nullifiers in transaction processing
 - Differences between the private and public contexts, especially the unique features and variables in the public context

 ## Two contexts, one API